-Join Brian Block for an in-depth discussion in this video Fading and crossfading items, part of Learn REAPER 5: The Basics.
+Join Brian Block for an in-depth discussion in this video Fading and crossfading items, part of Learning REAPER 5.

 - [Voiceover] Every so often, you might find it necessary…for a part of a song to fade in or out.…You can adjust the volume of the track…but that affects everything on the track…and you can't really get that gradual fade to stick.…In Reaper, it's really easy to create fade in's and out's.…Let's focus on the keyboard track for a moment.…I'm gonna zoom in a little bit,…and then I'm gonna drag this down…so I can see the wave form.…There we go!…I'm also gonna solo this track.…In case you haven't played around…with these controls before,…these controls allow you to mute and solo the track.…

 Muting will mute this track entirely.…Now we don't hear it at all,…and solo will play only this track.…(electronic music)…You can mute and solo as many tracks as you want.…With the keyboard solo'd,…I'm gonna place my cursor over the…upper left hand corner of the media item.…This icon here, indicates that…I can click and drag a fade in.…Let's go ahead and do that.…